ca4ti/FrugalVox/README.md

 **I understand the importance of eSpeakNG but it sounds terrible even with MBROLA.
 Which else open source TTS engines can you recommend to use with FrugalVox?**

 The first obvious choice would be ~~Festival~~ [Flite](https://github.com/festvox/flite).
 With an externally downloaded `.flitevox` voice, of course.
 It has a number of limitations: only English and Indic languages support, no way to adjust the volume, but the output quality is definitely a bit better.
 If you use the Docker image of FrugalVox, Flite is also included but you have to ship your own `.flitevox` files located somewhere inside your config directory.
-Also, current Flite versions already generate 16 KHz PCM files instead of 8 KHz, so the transcoder command still needs to be in place.

 The second obvious choice would be [Pico TTS](https://github.com/naggety/picotts) which is (or was) used as a built-in offline TTS engine in Android.
 It supports more European languages (besides two variants of English, there also are Spanish, German, French and Italian) but has a single voice per language and absolutely no parameters to configure.
 Also, it requires autotools to build but the process looks straightforward: `./autogen.sh && ./configure && make && sudo make install`.
 After this, we're interested in the `pico2wave` command.
 Please note that its current version has some bug retrieving the text from the command line, so we use an "echo to the pipe" approach.
 For your convenience, this engine also comes pre-installed in the FrugalVox Docker image.